 As of August 2018, when enrolling in school, parents are required to pay a security deposit of \$1,500 which is treated as a perpetual deposit.
 Suzuki will hold this deposit so long as the child attends Suzuki.
-This deposit shall be: (a) returned to Parent within 15 days subsequent to child's last day at Suzuki, regardless of tenure, so long as Parent has followed all notice requirements as specified in the withdrawal notification section, or, (b) applied to Parent's last month's invoice, again so long as Parent has followed all notice requirements as visit specified herein, or, (c) applied to any balance owed should Parent default on any payments due, including payments due during the required notice period as specified herein.
+This deposit shall be: (a) returned to the parent so long as Parent has followed all notice requirements as specified in the withdrawal notification section, or, (b) applied to Parent's last month's invoice, again so long as Parent has followed all notice requirements as visit specified herein, or, (c) applied to any balance owed should Parent default on any payments due, including payments due during the required notice period as specified herein.